ThwCorbin/toms-site/src/projects/does-not-compute.md

 updated: 2019-11-08
 ---

-Project: A calculator that does not compute for robots.
+**Project:** A calculator that does not compute for robots.

-Brief: User can press number and operator keys.
+**Project:** User can press number and operator keys.
 Calculator returns accurate results to user.
 Calculator cannot return results to a robot user.
 Calculator may make comments along with some results.

-Background: How do I tempt a user to try my calculator?
+**Background:** How do I tempt a user to try my calculator?
 The user surely has a perfectly good calculator on their electronic device.
 Perhaps, a story alluding to a robot will work.
 The logical not in front of compute (!Compute) can form a double entendre: it is beyond a robot's ken, and the calculator will not work for robots.
 Once the user tries my calculator, I can entice them to stay with cheeky comments based on return values.
 Return "2" and display "It's the loneliest number since the number one."
 That'll do it!

-Status: Err:Nonreal Ans.
+**Status:** Err:Nonreal Ans.